dwburke/estate/README.md

 Preferences or configuration database, with the ability to specify global settings, and per-user or per-server / region /data center/etc overrides.

-# Work in progres... not yet fully functional
+## Work in progress... should be fully functional
+- delete isn't safe in some ways yet, and has no tests committed

 For example, say you have an application (or microservice) that you you want all users to have the same value for the default, but each user could override it